pmcote/PersonalWebsiteHackathonWkshp1/README.md

 Wow!
 So beautiful!
 Feel free to play with this a little bit.

-There are many more elements avaliable in HTML, but these are the basics you should need to make a basic personal website.
+There are many more elements avaliable in HTML, but these are the basics you should need to make a personal website.
 To learn more, there are lots of free courses and references on the web.
 I would recommend [Codecademy](https://www.codecademy.com/tracks/web) for interactive learning and [HTMLDog](http://htmldog.com/) for reference.
 But there are literally thousands of good options.
 Both of these resources can also help you learn CSS, which I will go over breifly below!

 ####CSS basics
 CSS (Cascading Style Sheets) is the magic tool that allows you to turn your website into something that looks like more than some text and images.